Divex: History

 PPG acquired UWI Circle, one of its closest competitors in 1997, which was itself a result of a merger between UWI and Circle Offshore.
 This strengthened the company's position as the leading supplier of commercial diving equipment in the UK.
-The Finance Director of UWI Circle at that time was Douglas Godsman who would go on to be appointed joint managing director with Derek Clarke.
+The Finance Director of UWI Circle at that time was Douglas Godsman, who would go on to be appointed joint managing director with Derek Clarke.

 In 1998 the management decided that the Company needed a single corporate identity.
-One of the acquisitions, Subsea Services, had itself bought out an American company called Divers Exchange, formed in the 1950s in Louisiana in the USA.
+One of the acquisitions, Subsea Services, had itself bought out an American company called Divers Exchange, formed in the 1950s in Louisiana.
 Divers Exchange had over the years become abbreviated to Div-Ex.
 As the company now owned this name it was decided that this was the most appropriate name for the new company, and so in 1998 the name Divex was adopted to replace Pressure Products and so became the Divex of today.

 In 2001 Divex established a joint venture company Divex Domeyer in Germany to provide In-Service-Support to the German Navy, who had selected the Stealth EOD-M closed-circuit nonmagnetic rebreather.

 In 2003 the first overseas entity, Divex Asia Pacific was established in Perth and Sydney in Australia, with Doug Austin as the managing director.
 Austin had previously been an employee of Divex in Aberdeen prior to emigrating to Australia.

 In 2004 Divex acquired Southern Oceanics in Cape Town, South Africa, and rebranded the company as Divex Oceanics.
 In the same year, the company opened Divex FZE in Dubai, UAE.
 Divex FZE was closed in 2013.

 In 2013 James Fisher acquired Divex Ltd for an initial consideration of £20m in cash plus a further maximum additional consideration of £13m linked to future profitability targets.